A Flexible 9-Step Gut Reset Protocol, From A Functional M.D.

-Giving it a break can support antioxidant and anti-inflammatory processes, cellular cleanup (the fancy word here is “autophagy”) and even help shed water weight and reduce bloating.
+Giving it a break can support antioxidant and anti-inflammatory processes, cellular cleanup (the fancy word here is “autophagy”)2 and even help shed water weight and ease bloating.

-Studies are coming out all the time supporting the benefits of intermittent fasting, which gives the body a break for a set number of hours each day so that your gut can repair, reset, and rest.
-Even a seminal research review in the journal Cell identifies intermittent fasting as a key pillar of longevity nutrition (i.e., eating for a long, healthy life).
+Studies are coming out all the time supporting the benefits of intermittent fasting3, which gives the body a break for a set number of hours each day so that your gut can repair, reset, and rest.
+Even a seminal research review in the journal 4Cell4 4identifies intermittent fasting as a key pillar of longevity nutrition (i.e., eating for a long, healthy life).

 2. Begin your morning with water

 In my opinion, drinking water, especially room temperature (sans ice) or warm water on an empty stomach, is one of the best things you can do for digestion.

 As we know from Ayurvedic principles, warm water is gentle on the GI tract and stimulates digestion5, which naturally helps food move through the digestive tract and promotes the removal of waste.